tensorflow/community/rfcs/20230720-unbound-saved-model.md

 }
 ```

 We choose to use the proto format here for familiarity.
-In the event that even ChunkedMessage exceeds 2GB, we can (in the future) add recursion to chunk::Writer to chunk the output proto until it is less than 2GB.
+In the event that even `ChunkedMessage` exceeds 2GB, we can (in the future) add recursion to `Splitter.Split()` to chunk the output proto until it is less than 2GB.
 The version field is there to handle this future feature.

-See the Versioning section for more information.
+##### Versioning

+The outputs of `Splitter.Split()` (`ChunkedProto` and `ChunkedMessage`) have a version field to handle future updates.

+###### Hypothetical version updates

+- The initial version of `Splitter` writes a single riegeli file, but in a new version it outputs several files.
+- The `ChunkedMessage` itself could exceed 2GB.
+In a new version of `Splitter`, the `ChunkedMessage` can be recursively chunked and recursively joined when read.
+- Riegeli is no longer used. `*.chunk.riegli` is kept so that previous versions of the code can still read it.
+Old code will read the `VersionDef` and see that it can no longer process the data, and report an understandable error.
+- The initial version of `Splitter` returns serialized proto chunks, but in a new version, returns a chunk reference that is actually a URL to an external file.

 ### Alternatives Considered

 We decided to explore different serialization formats, even outside of proto.
-There hasn't been any major changes to SavedModel in ages - lots of libraries are built on top of the saved_model.pb or a GraphDef file, and are parsing that proto directly.
+There hasn't been any major changes to `SavedModel` in ages - lots of libraries are built on top of the `saved_model.pb` or a `GraphDef` file, and are parsing that proto directly.
 Any change we make to the format now is almost equally painful, and since we've decided to do this, we're exploring all options out there.

 The conclusion can likely be that re-using proto is the best, as it gives us an easy solution to compatibility and we can focus on other areas (e.g. MLA integration to interface with other frameworks).
 However, even splitting the proto comes with compatibility problems: What happens when we need to split the proto again for constants?
 This breaks compatibility -again-.
 Also in the future, are we anticipating more cross-framework models (JAX2TF is using a workaround by storing StableHLO as an attribute in a custom op)?
 Why not invest this time in MLIR, which supports multiple dialects and will never hit a file size limit?

 #### Proto Splitting: Introduce REF fields to the current schema

-An alternative to the Chunker described above is introducing a new Ref message type that references external data.
+An alternative to the `Splitter` described above is introducing a new `Ref` message type that references external data.
 When the proto must be split, we serialize the split data into a separate file, and reference the file in a new field.

-For example, splitting GraphDef nodes and constant value:
+For example, splitting `GraphDef` nodes and constant value:

 <table>
 <tr>